How to do influencer marketing for your marketplace platform

-If you haven’t heard of influencer marketing yet, chances are you will this year.
-This way of marketing, typically promoting a brand or service through a person with a large following on social media, YouTube, or a blogging platform, has increased dramatically in the past year.
-According to a Tomoson survey, 59% of businesses surveyed said they were going to increase their influencer marketing budget in the upcoming year.
+Influencer marketing is a way of promoting a brand or service through a person with a large following on social media, YouTube, or a blogging platform.
+The use of influencers in marketing has increased dramatically in the past years.
+According to a survey by the Influencer Marketing Hub, nearly 4/5 of businesses surveyed said they were going to dedicate a budget to influencer marketing in 2020.

 However, influencer marketing seems to come easier for certain types of companies.
 It’s clearly easier for business-to-consumer brands with a physical product than it is for business-to-business software providers, for instance.